“The Ultimate Guide to What Giraffes Eat”

 Captive Giraffes: A Smorgasbord of Treats

 In captivity, there is a whole new menu for the giraffe.
-From alfalfa hay to fruits like bananas and vegetables like carrots and apples to alfalfa pellets—the smorgasbord is a delight.
-It’s even common to spot them poking around in the treetops of nearby elm trees.
+The smorgasbord is a delight, from alfalfa hay to fruits like bananas and vegetables like carrots and apples to alfalfa pellets.
+It’s even familiar to spot them poking around in the treetops of nearby elm trees.

-So, answering the question of “What do giraffes eat?” is pretty straightforward.
-As herbivores, giraffes fall within a growing number of species that proudly lead a vegetarian way of life.
+So, answering “What do giraffes eat?” is pretty straightforward.
+As herbivores, giraffes belong to a growing number of species that proudly lead a vegetarian way of life.

 Related Resources: